nrosvall/Wilhelmina/README.md

 Decrypted data never touches the hard drive.

-## SFTP support
+## SSH support

-Wilhelmina has support for data synchronization using SFTP.
+Wilhelmina has support for data synchronization using SSH.
 Only encrypted data is synchronized so remote servers will not know anything about the data.

 ## Homepage